-- Name: Assign a name to the specific output settings that are currently selected. - Format: Select the format for your exported images.
-The next few output settings will vary based on the format selected.
-The details of each format, along with all of its relevant properties, are discussed on the export formats page. - Folder: Select the destination folder where the exported images will be saved. - Filename: If you are working with layers that contain multiple image variations, choose the naming convention that will be used.
+- Folder: Select the destination folder where the exported images will be saved. - Filename: If you are working with layers that contain multiple image variations, choose the naming convention that will be used.
 If you do not have multiple variations contained in any of your layers, then the export number only option will be used.
 Naming your layers and their contents logically will make this more useful. - Layer name with Content name/number: For each layer that contains multiple variations, each exported filename will contain the Layer name, and the content name used in that export, along with the export number. - 001-ForegroundJohn-BackgroundMountains.jpg This example indicates that this is the first image exported (001), that the layer (Foreground) contains multiple images, and in this case the image (John) was used for that layer.
 A second layer (Background) also contains multiple images, and the image (Mountains) was used for that layer. - Layer name with Content number, Export number: For each layer that contains multiple variations, each exported filename will contain the Layer name, and the number of the content used in that export, along with the export number. - 001-Foreground001-Background001.jpg This example indicates that this is the first image exported (001), that the layer (Foreground) contains multiple images, and in this case the first image (001) was used for that layer.
-A second layer (Background) also contains multiple images, and the first image (001) was used for that layer. - Content name/number, Export number: For each layer that contains multiple variations, each exported filename will contain the name and number of the content used in that export, along with the export number.
+A second layer (Background) also contains multiple images, and the first image (001) was used for that layer.

+- Content name/number, Export number: For each layer that contains multiple variations, each exported filename will contain the name and number of the content used in that export, along with the export number.
 If there are multiple contents with the same name, Imerge will fall back to the content number, to keep the export names unique. - 001-John-Mountains.jpg This example indicates that this is the first image exported (001), that one layer contains multiple images, and the image (John) was used for that layer.
-A second layer also contains multiple images, and the image (Mountains) was used for that layer.

-- Export number only: Numbers the exported images sequentially.
+A second layer also contains multiple images, and the image (Mountains) was used for that layer. - Export number only: Numbers the exported images sequentially.
 (0001.jpg, 0002.jpg etc.) This is the default option, and is used in all cases where each layer contains only one variation in its contents. - Size: Defines the size in pixels of the exported image. - Same as canvas: Uses the exact pixel size specified in the canvas settings. - Fit into letterbox: Allows you to specify a size, and the canvas will be resized so the longest side fits into the specified size. - Filled crop: Allows you to specify a size, and the canvas is resized to completely fill the frame, and anything that falls outside the frame is cropped. - Custom size with relayout: Specify an exact size, and the contents of the canvas are fit into it.
-If necessary, the layer positions will be adjusted to ensure they fit.
+If necessary, the layer positions will be adjusted to ensure they fit. - Format: Select the format for your exported images.
+The next few output settings displayed will vary based on the format selected.
+Presets can be created to store specific format and compression settings. - The details of each format, along with all of its relevant properties, are discussed on the export formats page. - Details of creating and using export presets are discussed on the export presets page.